slipstream/SlipStreamDocumentation/docs/release_notes/candidate_releases.rst

 Repeat this process for all of the resource types in your listing of Elasticsearch indices above.
-You can skip some document types: for example, do not copy the "session" resources if you do not wait to maintain open sessions or do not copy the "metering" resources if you do not care about past usage information.
+You can skip some document types: for example, do not copy the "session" resources if you do not want to maintain open sessions or do not copy the "metering" resources if you do not care about past usage information.